domivillacis/Election_Analysis/README.md

 ## Project Overview

-I am participating in an election audit for the Colorado Board of Elections where I've been asked to help Tom with the results of a US Congressional precinct in Colorado.
+I'm participating in an election audit for the Colorado Board of Elections where I've been asked to help Tom with the results of a US Congressional precinct in Colorado.

 For this analysis and to automate the process, I used the Python programming language, which through codes helped me find the data and results I was looking for.
 Also, another powerful tool I used is VSC Visual Studio Code, which is where I wrote my codes and it allows me to print the results to my command line and to the txt.file I created for this project.